 Recently, we decided to go for a walk in the Comeragh Mountains, and more specifically explore one of the nine lakes or Coums.

-12 mountains form the Comeragh Mountains and the highest point is at 792m (2,598 feet).
+The Comeragh range is made up of twelve mountains and the highest point is at 792m (2,598 feet).

 Lough Mohra was the lake we decided to head for ( it looked like the most convenient to get to from our starting point in Clonmel, Tipperary).

-The closest village is Rathgormack, Waterford so we headed for that direction, and decided to park at this point.
+The closest village is Rathgormack, Waterford so we headed in that direction and decided to park at this point.

 There is an information board where we parked the car, telling you the routes you can take.
 Follow the road to the left of this board (basically follow the road you came up).